 Highlights: Enthusiastic, Loving, Outgoing

-Always sporting its signature brown coat, the Boykin Spaniel is both a tenacious and trainable spaniel breed with great enthusiasm.
-The origins of the Boykin Spaniel, and how the dog got its name, is an unusual one.
+Always sporting its signature brown coat, the Boykin Spaniel is both a tenacious and trainable spaniel dog with great enthusiasm.
+The origins of the Boykin Spaniel, and how the dog got its name, is one of the most unusual stories.

 White later sent the dog for training with his hunting partner, Whit Boykin.
 He was so impressed by the enthusiasm of the dog, Boykin started a breeding program for the mysterious spaniel.
 He bred the dog with several spaniels to ultimately create the Boykin Spaniel.